mshowkat/portfolio-app/README.md

 ### `npm test`
 Portfolio
-My Portfolio - created using ReactJS
+Portfolio-app - created using ReactJS

 ## Prerequisites
 You need to have NodeJS and NPM installed in your computer.
 If you don't have them installed, installed them from here: https://nodejs.org/en/download/